Reviews You Can Rely On

 Our Verdict

 Five Ten has created an incredibly well-balanced shoe with the Freerider Pro.
-The Stealth Dotty rubber outsole grips pedals, yet allow us to make micro-adjustments to our foot position without having to lift our foot off the pedal.
-To protect against rock strikes, the toebox features a layer of Poron, which provides impact protection without adding bulk.
-Adding to the mix is an EVA foam midsole which not only helps create a stiff platform for putting power into the pedals but also helps dissipate shocks before they reach our feet and helping to reduce foot fatigue.
-Rounding out the mix are thoughtful touches, including an elastic lace retainer and reinforced eyelets.
+The Stealth Dotty rubber outsole grips pedals yet allow us to make micro-adjustments to our foot position without lifting our foot off the pedal.
+A heavily padded tongue and toebox that features a layer of impact-resistant Poron provide a layer of impact protection for the foot without adding bulk.
+Adding to the mix is an EVA foam midsole which not only helps create a stiff platform for putting power into the pedals but also helps dissipate shocks before they reach our feet and helps to reduce foot fatigue.
+Thoughtful touches, including an elastic lace retainer and reinforced eyelets, round out the mix.
 All of this is combined into one of the lightest-weight shoes we tested.
 Our testers were impressed by the shoe's comfort, grip, and rigidity, especially given its weight.
+See how it measures up versus competitors in our article on the best women's mountain bike flat pedal shoes.

 REASONS TO BUY